npolar/api.npolar.no/external/cls.fr/arctic-fox/README.md

 For information on how to access the data, visit the [Tracking Arctic fox API](https://github.com/npolar/api.npolar.no/wiki/Tracking-Arctic-fox-API) wiki.

 ### Data flow
-Data management involves harvesting, archiving, processing, publishing and documenting the data.
+Data management involves harvesting, archiving, processing, publishing and documenting the data and the data flow.

 Data is published in the [Arctic fox tracking](https://api.npolar.no/tracking/arctic-fox/?q=) API (**restricted**), a [JSON](https://github.com/npolar/api.npolar.no/blob/master/lib/npolar/api/json.rb) API.